start-saving

 logic-emotion

 Our emotional aversion to the thought of reaching retirement age can make us less rational.
-Perhaps the most important retirement planning step that you can take is to overcome that aversion.
+A useful early step in retirement planning can be to recognise and work past that aversion.
 Doing so opens up a new way of thinking about life.
 Instead of feeling that you have to cram all of life’s enjoyment into your youth, you begin to see life as a continuing journey.
 You can then start applying more logical principles to planning your future finances.

 Establishing Your Lifestyle